 Online creative writing workshops

 The rapidly-developing coronavirus crisis is altering life as we know it.
-With schools across the UK closed, and millions of students rapidly adjusting to learning and socialising remotely, we have moved our workshop programme online – issuing a weekly creative writing prompt for young people who are home schooling.
+With some schools across the UK closed, and millions of students rapidly adjusting to learning and socialising remotely, we have moved our workshop programme online – with a creative writing suggestions for young people.

 Creative Quarantine #3